keithallatt/auto-update-project/README.md

 * `git` must be installed.
 * `python 3.*` must be installed.
 * For any projects using Java, the appropriate JVM (Java Virtual Machine) must be properly installed.
+* For any other languages used, appropriate compilers or interpreters must be installed.

-*This information must be conveyed to the end users as well.
-Python and git are required by the system to function.*
+**This information must be conveyed to the end users as well.
+Python and git are required by the system to function.**

 ### Installing

 To implement into a working project, deploy the project as the `__init__.py` script with the appropriately completed `properties.json` file.
+At the git repository specified in `properties.json`, the entire project, and only the project with any added documentation should be uploaded.
+Any new **stable** releases should be updated.